wp-plugins/simple-facebook-twitter-widget/readme.txt

 **Note:** If your *Facebook Page URL* is https://facebook.com/facebook then please enter `facebook` as the href argument.

-= Support =

-Support is offered on the [WordPress Support Forum](https://wordpress.org/support/plugin/simple-facebook-twitter-widget) for free, but please provide as much detail as possible as well as a link to where the issue is occurring.
-If you are comfortable with GitHub, then feel free to submit an [issue](https://github.com/irkanu/simple-facebook-page-widget/issues).
-I'll do my best to answer all support threads and issues.

 == Installation ==

 = Automatic Installation =